vanhoangkha/Networking-fundamentals/Day58_Wireless_Fundamentals.md

 - Each BAND is divided up into MULTIPLE “CHANNELS”
     - DEVICES are configured to TRANSMIT and RECEIVE traffic on one (or more) of these CHANNELS
 - The 2.4 GHz BAND is divided into several CHANNELS, each with a 22 MHz RANGE
-- In a SMALL WIRELESS LAN with only a single ACCESS POINT (AP), you can use ANY channel
+- In a SMALL Không dây LAN with only a single Điểm truy cập (AP), you can use ANY channel
 - However, in larger WLANs with multiple APs, it’s important that adjacent APs don’t use OVERLAPPING CHANNELS.
 This helps avoid INTERFERENCE
 - In the 2.4 GHz BAND, it is recommended to use CHANNELS 1, 6 and 11